His big brother in college was Martin Luther King Jr.

 Convinced by Rickey that baseball would spare him football’s high risk of a career-ending injury, he accepted an invitation to attend a Pittsburgh Pirates tryout camp in 1957—no contract in hand.
 Clendenon received 10 days of leave from his teaching assignment, got some last-minute advice from Nish (“be yourself; relax”), arrived in Jacksonville, and was assigned the cap and number 317.
 Over 500 hopefuls spread out over the six-diamond complex and were assigned to games.
 While Donn knew several players from his amateur and semipro experience, his own reputation hadn’t preceded him.
 Pitchers sized him up, went with the notion that big men can’t handle the curve, and fed him a steady diet of benders.
 His lessons with Sad Sam and Satchel paid off, and he clobbered the ball.
 He went through throwing drills and 60-yard dashes, running future All-Star Julian Javier to a draw.
 At the end of the day, the black players were sent to bunk with local black families.
 The next day, the names of players who were to report to management for a bus ticket home were posted, and for nine days, Clendenon’s name didn’t appear.
 His leave of absence being up, however, with no word on his status, he grew miffed, caught a plane back to Atlanta, and went home.

 Donn returned home to several messages from the Cleveland Browns and a contract in the mail from the Harlem Globetrotters.
 He brooded over the weekend and considered his options.
 Reporting to school the next morning, he found two new students in the back of his class, Pirates general manager Joe L. Brown and minor league director Branch Rickey Jr. They apologized for the misunderstanding, stating that they had intended to offer him a contract on his final day in camp.
 (Javier was the only other survivor of the 500.)
 Showing all of the flair and tightfistedness of Rickey Sr., they offered him a contract right there in the school—for $500 (nearly $5,000 in 2009 dollars).
 He went home, considered the challenges of the minors, the limited opportunities for blacks, and the reality that the only two black Pirates—Roberto Clemente and Roman Mejias—were Afro-Caribbean.
 He knew he could play at the top level immediately in basketball and football.
-He talked with his parents, and led his heart cross up his head.
+He talked with his parents, and let his heart cross up his head.
 He signed.

-It was back to training in Jacksonville for his first season with the Jamestown Falcons (Class D), and a long bus ride between Florida and upstate New York.
+It was back to training in Jacksonville for his first season with the Jamestown Falcons (Class D, New York-Penn League), and a long bus ride between Florida and upstate New York.
 Clendenon counted six other black players, but all Dominican (including Javier) plus a Virgin Islander (Elmo Plaskett).
 In 180 at-bats at Jamestown, Donn posted a .239 batting with six doubles, three triples, and only one home run before the team ceased operations in midseason due to some combination of bad weather, low attendance, and a local ordinance prohibiting ballpark beer sales.
 The players went their separate ways with different assignments, and Donn was told to stay at the local YMCA and await instructions.
 Three weeks later, he was assigned to Salem, Virginia, in the Class D Appalachian League.

 Minor league ball in the South was still quite a burden for a black player in 1957, and playing for a team called the Rebels can really put things in context.
 Black and Hispanic players were again assigned to stay with black families rather than lodging with the white players.
 But Donn relaxed a little, put up a .275 average, with nine doubles, three triples, five homers, and a hundred calls to his stepfather.